xieweiAlex/English_Learning/words/2023/words-September.md

 **obituary**
 **efface**

-Thus, contrary to the New Atheists who claim there is no evidence of actual design in life—which, in their view renders belief in God untenable.
+Thus, contrary to the New Atheists who claim there is no evidence of actual design in life—which, in their view renders belief in God **untenable**.
-it connects to my phone instantly and it has a built-in satnav.
+It connects to my phone instantly and it has a built-in **satnav**.
 I believe electric cars will take over because they are the better product.
-But the transition won’t be a smooth ride.
+But the transition won’t be a **smooth ride**.

 Motherhood often **knocks** women **out of** the labor force, at least temporarily — contributing to the gender pay gap.